splunk/splunk-app-examples/setup_pages/developer_guidance_setup_page/README.md

 # Configuration
 Follow these steps to run through the developer_guidance_setup_page example:

-- Navigate to the developer_guidance_setup_page and attempt to configure.
+- Navigate to the "Developer Guidance - Setup Page" and attempt to configure.

 - This will show us simple form asking for multiple fields.
-Enter any data in all fields and click on `Submit` button.
+Enter any data in all fields and click on `Perform Setup` button.

 - Set up configuration should complete successfully.